 DIETETIC INTERNSHIP OPEN HOUSE - On-Campus & Online!

 The Dietetice Internship Open House convenes on the campus of UAB and Online.
-If you would like to attend a future event, in-person or virtually, please contact Susan Miller at firstname.lastname@example.org or by phone (205) 934-3223.
+If you would like to attend in-person or virtually, please contact Susan Miller at email@example.com or by phone or Skype (205) 934-3223.
 Please be sure to RSVP with your name, email address and phone number.

 UAB Campus Location: